Jelly MDHV

 • Love of consortium (spouses only)

-Who may be liable in your wrongful death case
+Who may be liable in your wrongful death case?

 There are a lot of reasons why you’ll need the help of a Florida personal injury lawyer when pursuing a wrongful death claim.
 Maybe the most important is that this type of case is incredibly complex because there could be several parties to blame for your loss.
 These are just a few examples of those who could be potentially liable.

-wrongful death attorney florida 1
+wrongful death attorney Florida

 At-fault drivers